 Earlier this year I set myself a task – to write a book about my Dad – and here’s why…

-This book has been consciously and sub-consciously in my head for five years, since the death of my father on Christmas Day 2015.
+This book has been consciously and sub-consciously in my head for four years, since the death of my father on Christmas Day 2015.
 Dad was taken ill earlier that year, and had a rapid decline, which took us all by surprise, as he had been in good health prior to that.
 The things that have come into my mind since then, that I have felt prompted to write, I in fact always felt.
 It was just somehow with his passing I felt them more keenly.
 So I have been writing and re-writing much of this book in my head for five years.
 Indeed I have attempted to capture various elements on paper a few times, and each time I got stuck, as I couldn’t picture the end result, who it would be for, and why anyone would be compelled to read a book about someone else’s father, as for those of us lucky enough to have had a good father, all our fathers are special.
 So let me tell you where this began in my mind.

 In my line of work I have looked after training in organisations, training of all kinds, from the mandatory to the developmental for over 25 years.
 I have both commissioned and delivered management and leadership training to different teams of senior employees, so attending any training often felt like a busman’s holiday, with me not actually expecting to get too much out of it, as I had usually arranged the day anyway, and knew what was coming on the agenda.
 I remember one day around 14 years ago, sitting in a conference room with around 20 other senior managers, when our external facilitator for the day gave us a task – to reflect on the greatest leader that had influenced us in our lives.
 For me it was immediate, I knew that person was my Dad, that I had witnessed many leadership skills and attributes demonstrated by him over the years.
 What I was not prepared for, however, was my emotional response, and that as soon as I held this thought, I was flooded with emotion and had to pretty much blink back the tears throughout the rest of the day.